SonyCSLParis/web-services/README.md

 ## Contributors:

+    Martina Galletti - martina.galletti@sony.com
-    Dr. Remi van Trijp
+    Dr. Remi van Trijp - remi.vantrijp@sony.com

-    Martina Galletti
+## Introduction and Installation

+The goal of this package is to interface Babel with different web services APIs.
+The different APIs can be queried using some specific functions which send a request to the APIs specified and encode the results into a Lisp list.

-## Dependencies
+### Dependencies

-The Lisp-APIs code depends on:
+To use the package, you would need to install the three dependencies of this package:

   * Drakma (can be installed using Quicklisp, see https://edicl.github.io/drakma/)
   * Yason (can be installed using Quicklisp, see https://github.com/phmarek/yason)
   * Cl-ppcre (can be installed using Quicklisp, see http://edicl.github.io/cl-ppcre/)

-## 1. Interfacing Babel with Web Services

-### 1.1 Package
+### Getting your own API Keys

 The different APIs can be queried using some specific helper functions which send a request to the APIs specified and encode the results into a Lisp list.

-Please note, for the Google Knowledge Graph APIs, the Mediastack APIs, the Words API, the MealDB API and the Merriam-Webster Dictionary API, you have to specify your personal "API key" to send the request.
+Please note, in order to use some functionalities of this package, you would need to have some API keys.
+This would be necessary to request data from the Words API, the Merriam-Webster Dictionary API, the MealDB API, the Mediastack API and the Google Knowledge Graph APIs.
+For these APIs you will you have to specify your personal "API key" to send the request.

 For information about they can be obtained, please see :

+For the Words API: https://www.wordsapi.com for the Words Dictionary API.

-* https://dictionaryapi.com/register/index for the Merriam-Webster Dictionary,
+       * For the Merriam-Webster Dictionary: https://dictionaryapi.com/register/index

-* https://developers.google.com/knowledge-graph/how-tos/authorizing for the Google Knowledge Graph API,
-* https://mediastack.com/quickstart for the Mediastack API.
+       * For the Mediastack API: https://mediastack.com/quickstart for the Mediastack API.

-* https://www.themealdb.com/api.php for the MealDB API.
+       * For the MealDB API:  https://www.themealdb.com/api.php for the MealDB API.

-* https://www.wordsapi.com for the Words Dictionary API.
+       * For the Google Knowledge Graph API: https://developers.google.com/knowledge-graph/how-tos/authorizing

 Once you obtained them, you need to copy paste them in the api_keys.lisp file that you can find in the main directory and evaluate them by pressing ctrl+x+e.

+## Functionalities

+Here, you can find a description of the different functions available in the package and how you could use them with some specific examples.
+If you comments, remarks, please feel free to reach out to martina.galletti@sony.com

 #### 1.Dictionaries and Thesaurus: